stuagano/R_Projects/README.md

 # Using Write.Socrata for EMS Incidents
 Write.Socrata is really cool and is going to open up a number of different doors.
 The first door was to see if you could throw forecasted values back into a table.
 This model shows that it is possible.
 This needs to be extended to make it dynamic however and updatable.
 Right now the dates are all fixed values.

+# Converting Long Form Data to Wide Form Data using Dyplr
+Takes long form data and transforms it into wide form data using a single gather() function.